White Wedding (song)

+In an interview for The Rock Show on BBC Radio 2 broadcast 15 August 2025, Idol described his inspiration for the lyrics.
+His sister, referred to in the line "Hey little sister..." was about to get married and was already pregnant - what would traditionally be a "Shotgun Wedding."

+Reception

+Upon its release, Gavin Martin of the NME was negative in his review, calling it "hopelessly cobbled together" with a "jerky syn-drum, Billy trying to sound aggressive about marriage, and the whole thing thrown off balance with a raunchy Stones guitar riff hammering away in the background".
+In the US, Cash Box described it as "a powerful entry" whose "ominous guitar intro" and "accusatory tone" command attention.

 Music video

 The music video, featuring Idol attending a goth wedding, is one of his best-known.
 The bride is played by Perri Lister, Idol's real-life girlfriend at the time.
 She is also one of the three dancers clad in black leather, who slap their buttocks in time with the clap track in the song as they shimmy downwards near the end.
 "That's the kind of thing they love in England", says Idol.

 In one scene, Idol forces a wedding ring made of barbed wire onto Lister's finger and cuts her knuckle.
 Lister insisted that her knuckle actually be cut in order for the scene to appear more realistic.
 MTV initially removed this scene from the video.
 Also controversial were the apparent Nazi salutes made by the crowd toward the couple.
 Director David Mallet says he was merely "playing with the power of crowd imagery" when he had the extras reach toward the bride and did not realize how it looked until after it was filmed.

 The MTV-edited version of the video is included on the DVD portion of The Very Best of Billy Idol: Idolize Yourself CD/DVD package.